Ninesquared81/lexel/README.md

 The library is currently in its very early days so many features are missing.

+### (Not) Building

+As alluded to above, there is no build step for lexel.
+However, the script build.bat is included in the repo to automate building example.c.
+Note that this build script invokes gcc to build the program.
+If you have a different C compiler, feel free to edit the file.

 ## External and internal interfaces

 Lexel does not hide any details from the caller, but it separates the lexer API into two interfaces.